intika/Librefox/README.md

 This project aims to fix privacy and security issues related to Firefox without forking the project.

-Librefox uses [gHacks-User.js](https://github.com/ghacksuserjs/ghacks-user.js) and [Pyllyukko-User.js](https://github.com/pyllyukko/user.js/), more than 500 additional privacy/security/performance settings, patches, Librefox-Addons (optional) and a cleaned bundle of Firefox (updater, crashreporter and Firefox's integrated addons that don't respect privacy are removed).
+Librefox uses more than 500 privacy/security/performance settings ([gHacks](https://github.com/ghacksuserjs/ghacks-user.js) and additional options), patches, Librefox-Addons (optional) and a cleaned bundle of Firefox (updater, crashreporter and Firefox's integrated addons that don't respect privacy are removed).

 Features :
 ----------